 - Governmental organisations: policymakers and legislators

 - Other such as local communities, universities and research organisations

 Our engagement is primarily managed by our Investor Relations and Sustainability Team under the CFO together with our Public Affairs Officer.
 The company's business functions are responsible for cooperation with their respective customers.

 Material sustainability topics

 Given the nature of our business, material issues do not change annually, and therefore our Sustainability Strategy is set for the long-term.
-Our latest materiality assessment was conducted in 2020 for our sustainability topics and we will update our assessment during 2022.
+Our latest large-scale materiality assessment was conducted late 2020 and published spring